ashimneu/phase1/README.md

 \right] \quad (2)
 $
 - **Q:** How are the commanded body-frame angular rates $p_c,q_c,r_c$ obtained?
-    - Can we re-use the transform (2)?
+    - Can we re-use the transform $(2)$, and if so, how are the commanded euler rates obtained?